a-pichard/workshop-go-gin-basic/README.md

 # Introduction
-This Go Gin workshop is a mini project that we presented as a workshop for Epitech students.
+This Go program is a mini project that we presented as a workshop for Epitech students.
 Implements gin and pg-pg libs.

 # Install and Guess Me